charles-m-knox/aperspection.com/aperspection/content/en/post/space-codes.md

 omit_header_text: true
 ---

 Space Codes consists of 3 60-minute tracks that are meant to help you focus.
-The three songs come bundled with the [Space Codes](https://charlesmknox.com/apps/space-codes/) app.
+The three songs come bundled with the [Space Codes](https://charlesmknox.com/apps/space-codes/) app - unfortunately, the app is not currently going to land on the App Store, but it is a work in progress.

 Each song in the release follows a similar repetitive pattern with variance over the span of each hour-long listen.
 The songs are meant to become background noise, with the intention of helping you reach higher productivity every time you need to sit down and focus.